GMC Airbag Light On: Symptoms, Causes, & Troubleshooting

 The Clock Spring is located on the vehicle’s steering system.
 If you replace the clock spring, you must remove the airbag and the steering wheel.

 The clock spring is a rotating electrical connector that connects the airbag system’s wiring harness to the steering wheel, allowing the steering wheel to turn while maintaining a connection to the system.
 If the clock spring is faulty, it may cause an interruption in the connection between the steering wheel airbag and the airbag control module, leading to the airbag / SRS Light being illuminated.
 A faulty clock spring could also result in the airbag system’s horn, cruise control, or other steering wheel-mounted controls malfunctioning.
-To check if the clock spring is already bad, you can use a multimeter to check the connectors to see if there’s still voltage passing on the system.
+To check if the clock spring is already bad, you can use a multimeter to check the connectors and see if there’s still voltage passing on the system.
 We recommend disconnecting the negative battery first and pressing the horn a few times before working on your vehicle’s airbag.
 This process will drain stored voltage on the airbag system, preventing the airbags from deploying randomly when working on them.
 Never probe the airbags or airbag wires themselves with a multimeter.

 Weak or Dead Battery